mbaas2/FRAPL-LeitnerBox/README.md

 The UI is a bit rough atm, the app currently operates using console input.
 We're planning to use this a test-case to explore various approaches towards UI, so expect some movement in that direction.

+### DUI-UI
+In Feb2020 we started implementing an HTML-UI which can be used cross-platform.
+This uses DUI (Dyalog User Interface) which renders HTML/JS-based UIs.
+Available from its repository https://github.com/Dyalog/DUI (doco of controls & how to build pages etc. currently to be found @ https://miserver.dyalog.com/)

+To execute it, start Dyalog and then:
+`)load /git/dui/dui ⍝ adjust path as appropriate`

+To run the app using HTMLRenderer as a container:
+`DUI.Run'/git/frapl-voka'`

+Run it serving pages to your browser:
+`DUI.Run'/git/frapl-voka' 8080`  ⍝ click URL that is shown in output`

+** Warning: ** sorry, it's still very early days for this UI, so currently there's not much it can do.
+We're planning to work on it! ;)

 ## Concepts

 The app uses vocabulary that is provided in a `.JSON`-format as illustrated in the norwegian vocabulary